Computer-Vision-Spring-2024/exVision-BasicToolkit-v2/FullAppWithoutLibrary/TO_DO.md

     - Roberts
     - Prewitt & canny
 - Equalize the image.
+- Draw "Histograms" and "Distribution Curve".
+- Equalizer Histograms
+- Transformation from color image to grayscale and plot of the RGB Histograms with its distribution function (Cumulative curve that you use it for mapping and histogram equalization).
 - Normalize the image.
 - Local & Global Thresholding.
 - Frequency domain filters (high-pass & low-pass).